-A more detailed matrix is available in the Land Development Regulations.

-- POLICY 1.4.9: Strip Commercial Development and State Road 19 and County Road 48.
-The Town shall discourage strip commercial style development from occurring along State Road 19 and County Road 48.
-Prior to the approval of each proposed annexations along the State Road 19 and County Road 48 corridors, the Town shall consider the potential of a strip commercial style development being established as a direct result of such annexation. - POLICY 1.4.10: Adequate Commercial Land and the Future Land Use Map.
-The Town will ensure that adequate land is designated on the Future Land Use Map to support the commercial needs of the residents and guests of Howey-in-the-Hills during the planning period.
-All such lands shall be compatible and consistent with the surrounding land uses.

-OBJECTIVE 1.5: Limiting Manufacturing Land Uses.
-Limit manufacturing land uses within the Town due to the presence of high aquifer recharge areas and lack of central sanitary sewer facilities.

-- POLICY 1.5.1: Manufacturing as a Conditional Use in Light Industrial Designations.
-The Town shall permit non-polluting manufacturing land uses within Light Industrial land use designations on a conditional basis. - POLICY 1.5.2: Acceptable Manufacturing Uses.
-Manufacturing uses allowed within Light Industrial designations shall be limited to those primarily involved with the assembly of goods and products processed without the use of excessive chemicals, heat, or machinery.
-Activities which might be obnoxious or offensive by reason of emission of odor, dust, smoke, gas or noise beyond the building are prohibited. - POLICY 1.5.3: Maximum Intensity of Use.
+1 9.
+Residential development, low, medium, or high density 2 (second story); 3 10.
+Recreation and Parks; 4 11.
+Manufacturing, as permitted according to policies cited in 5 this Element; 6 12.
+Elementary and middle schools in the Neighborhood 7 Commercial land use; and 8 13.
+Elementary, middle, and high schools in the Village Mixed 9 Use land use.
+10 A many detailed matrix is small-like in the Land Decade many 11 A more detailed matrix is available in the Land Development 12 Regulations.
+13 DOLLOW 1.40.
+String Communical Development and State Board 10 and County 14 POLICY 1.4.9: Strip Commercial Development and State Road 19 and County 15 Road 48.
+The Town shall discourage strip commercial style 16 development from occurring along State Road 19 and County Road 48.
+Prior to the approval of each proposed annexations along the 17 State Road 19 and County Road 48 corridors, the Town shall 18 consider the potential of a strip commercial style development being 19 20 established as a direct result of such annexation.
+21 established as a direct result of such affilexation.
+22 POLICY 1.4.10: Adequate Commercial Land and the Future Land Use Map.
+The 23 10L1C1 1.4.10.
+Town will ensure that adequate land is designated on the Future 24 Land Use Map to support the commercial needs of the residents and 25 guests of Howey-in-the-Hills during the planning period.
+All such 26 lands shall be compatible and consistent with the surrounding land 27 uses.
+28 29 OBJECTIVE 1.5: Limit ting Manufacturing Land Uses.
+Limit manufacturing land uses 30 presence of high aquifer recharge areas and lack of central sanitary 31 sewer facilities.
+32 33 POLICY 1.5.1: Manufacturing as a Conditional Use in Light Industrial 34 Designations.
+The Town shall permit non-polluting manufacturing 35 land uses within Light Industrial land use designations on a 36 conditional basis.
+37 38 POLICY 1.5.2: Acceptable Manufacturing Uses.
+Manufacturing uses allowed 39 within Light Industrial designations shall be limited to those 40 primarily involved with the assembly of goods and products 41 processed without the use of excessive chemicals, heat, or 42 machinery.
+Activities which might be obnoxious or offensive by reason of emission of odor, dust, smoke, gas or noise beyond the building are prohibited.

+Maximum Intensity of Use.
 Maximum intensity of use for manufacturing uses shall be 0.70 for the impervious surface coverage and 0.60 for the floor area ratio.